Cinnamon Spice Oatmeal

 3. The salt helps bring out the nutty flavor of the oatmeal so don’t skip it.
 Salt also helps make sweet foods a little sweeter.

 4. The nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-The nutritional value is only for rolled oats and other ingredients as listed and does not include the nutritional value of any additional toppings.
+The nutritional value is only for rolled oats and other ingredients listed and does not include the nutritional value of any additional toppings.
 It does not include the nutrition for any substitutions.

 5. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos there.